Duncan Capps: Early life and education

-Capps was born on 21 December 1966 in Slough, Berkshire, England.
+Capps was born on 21 December 1966 in Slough, Buckinghamshire, England.
 He was educated at Charters School, a comprehensive school in Sunningdale, Berkshire.
 He graduated from Cranfield University with a Master of Arts (MA) degree in 1999.

 Military career

 Capps was commissioned into the Royal Corps of Transport on 13 December 1986.
 He was Commanding Officer of 7 Regiment Royal Logistic Corps from 2006 to 2008.

 He became Deputy Chief of Staff, Headquarters 1st (United Kingdom) Armoured Division in December 2008, commander 104th Logistic Support Brigade in August 2011 and commander, Joint Force Support in Afghanistan in December 2012.
 He went on to be Assistant Chief of Staff (Logistics) at Permanent Joint Headquarters in November 2013, Head of Defence Supply Chain Operations and Movements at Defence Equipment and Support in February 2016 and General Officer Commanding Regional Command in June 2017.
 Capps became Commandant of the Royal Military Academy Sandhurst on 27 March 2020, and served as such until August 2022.
 He retired from the army in December 2022.

-Capps was appointed a Commander of the Order of the British Empire on 21 March 2014.
+Capps was appointed a Commander of the Order of the British Empire (CBE) on 21 March 2014.

+Later career

+In December 2022, he was appointed director of Small Boats Operational Command; the command was initially based in the Ministry of Defence but transferred to the Home Office in January 2023.
+In April 2026, he was appointed on an interim basis as the Border Security Commander.